What Is a Housing Bubble, and Are We in One?

 What Happens When a Housing Bubble Bursts?

 When a housing bubble bursts, buyers disappear, demand sharply declines, and prices plummet.
-Homeowners who have already purchased at inflated prices may find that they now have negative equity, meaning they owe more on their mortgage than their property is worth.
-As unemployment increases due to market contraction, this can lead to foreclosures, financial strain, and reduced consumer spending, creating a ripple effect across the economy.
+Homeowners who purchased at inflated prices may now have negative equity, meaning they owe more on their mortgage than their property is worth.
+As unemployment rises during a market contraction, it can lead to foreclosures, financial strain, and reduced consumer spending, creating a ripple effect across the economy.

 Banks and lenders may suffer losses and tighten credit conditions, making it harder for new borrowers to enter the market.
 In severe cases, a housing bubble burst can trigger a widespread economic downturn.
-This was seen in the US during the Great Financial Crisis (GFC), leading to many job losses, reduced investments, and prolonged economic instability.
+This was seen in the US during the Great Financial Crisis (GFC), resulting in significant job losses, reduced investment, and prolonged economic instability.

 Red hot rates impacting your housing market experience?